-- M. Transportation facilities. - 1.
-The capacity for transportation facilities shall be evaluated based on Table 1, Generalized Daily Level of Service Maximum Volumes, on file with the department.
+M. Transportation facilities.

+1. The capacity for transportation facilities shall be evaluated based on Table 1, Generalized Daily Level of Service Maximum Volumes, on file with the department.
 If a development is within a compact deferral area, the available traffic capacity shall be determined in accordance with Table 2, Flowchart, on file with the department.

-Response: The project is within the Broward County infill area and will be required to pay a transit impact fee to Broward County at the time of building permit.
+Applicant's response: The plat is within the Broward County infill area and will be required to pay a transit impact fee at time of building permit to Broward County.